Test Case Management Using TestRail: A Complete Hands-on Review Tutorial and WalkThrough

 - Test Case (Text): Includes text areas for pre-conditions, test steps, and the expected result (shown above).
 You can add screenshots to these text areas.

 - Test Case (Steps): Includes a text area for pre-conditions, plus rows for individual test steps with the expected result for each step.
-You can add a screenshot to each individual step.
+You can add a screenshot of each individual step.

 - Exploratory Session: Includes text areas for the mission and goals of the exploratory session.